-A cocaine overdose can be life-threatening and cocaine addiction is a serious disease that should not be taken lightly.
-We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from addiction with professional and safe treatment.
+A cocaine overdose can be life-threatening, and cocaine addiction is a severe disease that should not be taken lightly.
+We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from mental health disorders with co-occurring addiction with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 We Level Up Washington Mental Health Center: Primary Mental Health Treatment with Secondary Co-Occurring Treatments

 At We Level Up Washington, our primary focus is providing comprehensive mental health treatment for individuals with conditions like cocaine addiction.
 While we do not directly provide detox services, we offer secondary treatment programs that address co-occurring addiction-related mental health disorders.

 Our evidence-based approach to mental health treatments aims to improve your overall well-being and help you overcome the challenges of cocaine addiction.
 Contact us today for a complimentary mental health evaluation and take the first step towards a transformative recovery journey.